Godafoss waterfall and the Christmas house

 • Easy level/Panoramic/Cultural

-• This excursion is not recommended for people with reduced mobility, those who require the use of a wheelchair, or those traveling with baby strollers, due to the uneven terrain.
+• This excursion is not recommended for people with reduced mobility, those who require the use of a wheelchair, or those traveling with baby strollers, due to uneven terrain.

 Reviews